1ikeadragon/garden/content/posts/x3CTF babyrng writeup.md

 	putStrLn $ evalState burryTreasure rng
 ```

-It was a ~30 line source file, from the looks of it not much going on we have a variable of type string defined which is the flag then some transformations on it which I can't really make sense of.
+It was a ~20 line source file, from the looks of it not much going on we have a variable of type string defined which is the flag then some transformations on it which I can't really make sense of.

 What next?
 Deepseek?
 GPT?

 Nah -- we raw dog it.
 ![[ctf meme.png]]
 And so I went head first into Haskell docs and tutorials to try and make sense of the spaghetti I see.
+## ./OSINT it, we ball

+Clearly I'm not the sharpest Haskell engineer on the block so, we switch from cryptanalysis to OSINT mode.
+Taking it step by step I wanted to get an overview of the packages that are being used.
+### `Data`

+### `System.Random`